Greetings, and welcome to Studio Simpatico!

 Once the wireframes are approved, it’s time to marry the visual look and feel of your brand with the information organization and user flow of the UX deliverables.
 As noted above, if you already have robust brand and identity style guidelines, we’ll pay close attention to them so that the website is a fluid extension of your visual identity.
 If you don’t, we’ll do more creative discovery work with you to establish and look and feel that matches your company, organization, or products’ core value propositions.

 We typically design a few directions for the homepage, and iterate on these directions based on your feedback.
-We almost always present the first direction of the homepage in person (or, especially during these COVID times, over a screenshare), but after the meeting we’ll share a link with you that allows you to add additional comments directly on the mockup.
+We almost always present the first direction of the homepage in person, but after the meeting we’ll share a link with you that allows you to add additional comments directly on the mockup.
+Once we have a shared vision for the site’s look and feel, we begin designing the page templates and modules that were finalized during the UX phase.

-Retreating into development cave
+Retreating into our development cave

 When all of the site requirements and designs are complete, it’s time to build!

-We built our websites on WordPress, which is the most popular content management system in the world.
-We build entirely custom themes, but use WordPress for the “back-end” — the interface where you’ll be able to swap content and images, and upload new articles and content after the site is live.
-Our developers are all hybrid designer-developer types who are passionate about ensuring that the final front-end code perfectly matches the mocks completed during the visual design phase.
 For the techies in the room: we are enthusiastic about creating clean, commented, semantic HTML5 code, and utilizing best development practices.
+We care about ensuring sites are fully accessible for all users.
 We use media queries to adapt the CSS for different breakpoints (as makes sense in the design) so that your website adapts gracefully and looks beautiful on all device sizes.
-We avoid using frameworks like Bootstrap and Skeleton to avoid code bloat, and use jQuery (one of the most popular Javascript libraries) for animations and interactivity.
-To accommodate robust CMS content creation requirements, we use Advanced Custom Fields.
+We avoid using frameworks to avoid code bloat, and use jQuery (one of the most popular Javascript libraries) for animations and interactivity.
+To accommodate robust CMS content creation requirements, we use Advanced Custom Fields and ACF Extended.

 CMS Training and Content Uploading time!